 I decided to change my life once and for all on March 3, 2009 by joining Weight Watchers, which was the starting point for me to turn my life completely around.
 Since then, I have been working hard towards achieving a balanced, healthy life.
 Though I know this journey will never end, I have made huge strides and enjoy being active and eating a healthy, wholesome diet.
 I hit my goal weight after two years, two months, and nine days on WW (but who’s counting!?), having lost a total of 58 pounds since joining this time around.
 Now, four years after joining Weight Watchers, I’m in the process of finding balance and a healthy weight where my body is happy and I can still live the life I want to.

-I’ve lost almost 90 pounds since my peak weight 7 years ago, but have really focused on transitioning into a healthy lifestyle with balance over the last three years or so.
-My diet and exercise routine has changed dramatically in the last few years and I am so much healthier and happier, inside and out!
+I’ve lost almost 90 pounds since my peak weight in 2005, but have really focused on transitioning into a healthy lifestyle with balance over the last three years or so.
+My diet and exercise routine has changed dramatically in that time and I am so much healthier and happier, inside and out!
 I used to eat a lot of processed foods when I first started trying to lose weight and have gradually transitioned to a much more whole foods diet.

 In addition to making dramatic changes in my diet, I started working out and gradually worked up to 4 to 6 times a week.
 You can read all about How I Started Running because I never in my life would have pictured myself doing so voluntarily.
 Now, in addition to running, I do Bikram, ride my bike, do the Shred, and am pretty open to trying anything at least once!
 I have participated in 27 races to date, including five half marathons!
 This is a seriously a 180 from my pre-WW life.